Vaccines: Common concerns

 The chance of getting sick from a vaccine-preventable disease is far greater than the very small risk of having a serious side effect from the vaccine itself.

 - Some children will have mild pain and redness – sometimes with a bit of swelling – where the needle went into the arm or leg.
 If necessary, acetaminophen (such as Tylenol, Tempra, Panadol and others) will help ease the pain.
+But wait at least 6 hours after vaccination before giving it since it could have an impact on how well the vaccine works.

 - A mild fever is common after vaccination.
 A high fever can happen in young infants, especially after the first dose of a vaccine.
 In a few cases, fever may cause a febrile seizure.
 Febrile seizures are NOT dangerous and don’t cause any brain damage.
 They happen more often in children whose parents or siblings have also had febrile seizures.
 They are also more likely to happen in children who already have epilepsy or a brain disorder.